hoangantech/chtien18.github.io/pages/info.md

 [AgriNode](https://agrinode.github.io) (Agricultural Wireless Sensor Network) is the first project that I paticipated in Open IoT Challenge and recieved [a special acknowledgement](https://www.eclipse.org/org/press-release/openiotchallenge3_winners.php) from [Eclipse IoT Foudation](https://eclipse.org/iot).

-## Prize
+## Award

-Win the third prize at The 6th Science and Technology Forum (the project: Monitoring and Controlling system Used in Agriculture)
+The 3rd prize at The 6th Science and Technology Forum (the project: Monitoring and Controlling system Used in Agriculture)

 ## Publications